Nouran-Khallaf/pa-news-multimodal-corpus/nlp_dashboard/README.md

 Automated frames, legitimation strategies, actor mentions, rhetorical markers and coded-language items are candidate retrieval outputs.
 They must not be reported as validated political findings until reviewed in context.

-### Collocation association map

-The former circular neighbourhood graphic has been replaced by an association–dispersion bubble map.
-For a selected node word, the x-axis shows either logDice or PMI, the y-axis shows document frequency on a logarithmic scale, and bubble area reflects co-occurrence.
-Controls set the metric, number of collocates and minimum document spread.
-Bubbles and ranked rows open the corresponding KWIC evidence.
-This avoids treating arbitrary force-directed coordinates as analytical information.